pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 3. Expand **Source Files** and browse `QRPGSRC` — open a couple of RPG programs to get a feel for the classic fixed-format style.
 4. Navigate to **`QDDSSRCD`** and open the display file `FRS001DF`.
 In the editor, Click on **Preview All** on the first line of code.
 It renders the green-screen layout visually — notice the classic 5250 style.

-> 💡 Try previewing `FRS021DF` as well — this is the **Flight Maintenance** screen you will work on later in Exercise 4.

-> 💡 Again in the **Object Browser**, same library,  click on the program `FRS000.pgm`that is the flight reservation logon.
-You'll see in the `Detail` that this program was compiled in 1997, 30 years ago!

 ### 1b — Generate an Architecture Explanation with Bob